 - 3 Tablespoons lemon juice

-Transfer the bean dip to a covered container and refrigerate until ready to serve.
+- Enjoy immediately or transfer the dip to a covered container and refrigerate until ready to serve.

-Before serving, give the dip a stir and sprinkle with a little sumac, if desired.
-Serve with assorted vegetables for dipping.
+- Before serving, give the dip a stir and sprinkle with a little sumac, if desired.
+Serve with assorted vegetables, crackers, and/or bread.